The following student researchers were interviewed and profiled by journalism student, Hannah Snider, during the 2022-23 and 2023-24 academic years.

 mike-wu.jpg

-Having earned a masters degree from Newcastle, England, Mike Wu began his career in medical translation in 2014.
-By 2019, Wu wanted a change of pace and in 2020, heard about a the new bioinformatics program at Langara College – a program that is heavily used in research work as it combines both biology and computer science.
+After earning a master’s degree in Newcastle, England, Mike Wu started his career in medical translation in 2014.
+However, by 2019, he felt the need for a change of pace and decided to pursue a new bioinformatics program at Langara College in 2020.
+This program fascinated him as it offered a unique combination of biology and computer science, which enabled him to apply his skills to various research problems.

-Wu encourages those who are interested in obtaining similar experiences to reach out and inquire with the department about research projects and where they need assistance.
-The Applied Research Centre helps students network with fellow classmates and instructors, and gain more experience that will be relevant in their field of study.
+Wu encourages other students who are interested in gaining similar experiences to reach out and inquire with the department about research projects and where they need help.
+ARC helps students to network with their classmates and instructors, and gain more relevant experience in their field of study.

 gokce-alp.jpgGokce Alp has a PhD in chemical engineering from Hacettepe University in Turkey.